danrcastro/.github/Bug Issue Template.md

 ## Expected Behavior

 < Description of what one would expect to see/have happen if the system was operating properly.
-Screen shots or videos can help. >
+Screenshots or videos can help. >

 ## Expected Behavior